izzypt/Inception/README.md

   - The default is the bridge driver, but you can also use overlay, macvlan, and others based on your specific requirements.

 In essence, Docker networks are a crucial part of managing and organizing containerized applications, providing a way for containers to communicate, share data, and work together in a controlled and secure manner.
 They contribute to the flexibility and scalability of containerized architectures.

+<a id="commands"></a>
+# Docker commands

+A list of commonly used docker comands:

+  - ```docker run```: Create and start a new container from an image.

+  - ```docker build```: Build a Docker image from a Dockerfile.

+  - ```docker pull```: Pull an image or a repository from a registry.

+  - ```docker push```: Push an image or a repository to a registry.

+  - ```docker ps```: List running containers.

+  - ```docker ps -a```: List all containers, including stopped ones.

+  - ```docker exec```: Run a command inside a running container.

+  - ```docker stop```: Stop one or more running containers.

+  - ```docker start```: Start one or more stopped containers.

+  - ```docker restart```: Restart one or more containers.

+  - ```docker rm```: Remove one or more containers.

+  - ```docker rmi```: Remove one or more images.

+  - ```docker images```: List available images on the local system.

+  - ```docker inspect```: Display detailed information about one or more containers, images, networks, or volumes.

+  - ```docker-compose up```: Create and start containers defined in the docker-compose.yml file.

+  - ```docker-compose down```: Stop and remove containers, networks, and volumes defined in the docker-compose.yml file.

+  - ```docker network ls```: List Docker networks.

+  - ```docker volume ls```: List Docker volumes.

+### ```docker run``` vs ```docker exec```

+  - docker run:
+    - This command is used to create a new container from a Docker image and then run a command inside that container.
+    - It's typically used to start new containers.
+    - When you use docker run, Docker creates a new container based on the specified image and then executes the command you provide within that container.
+If the container is already running, docker run will start another instance of the specified image.

+- docker exec:
+  - This command is used to run a command inside an existing, running container.
+  - It allows you to execute commands within a container that is already running.
+  - Unlike docker run, which creates a new container instance, docker exec works on an existing container that has already been created and started.

+- In summary, docker run is used to start new containers, while docker exec is used to execute commands within existing containers.

 <a id="web"></a>
 # Web Servers